-H. Phillip Paradise, Regional Director Economic Development Administration 401 West Peachtree Street, NW Suite 1820 Atlanta, Georgia 30308-3510
+H. Phillip Paradise, Regional Director Economic Development Administration 401 West Peachtree Street, NW, Suite 1820 Atlanta, GA 30308-3510

-This letter is to indicate York County's endorsement of the Comprehensive Economic Development Strategy (2014) as prepared by the Catawba Economic Development District.
+This letter is to indicate York County's concurrence with the Comprehensive Economic Development Strategy (2015) as prepared by the Catawba Economic Development District.

 York County's goal is to have orderly and progressive growth throughout all areas of the County.
 We are also continuing to diversify our economic base.
-The programs of EDA have been very helpful to us in the past and can serve us as we attempt to further strengthen our economy.
-Currently, EDA has made a grant award to the City of Rock Hill to build a new entrance road for the Ross Stores distribution facility, which will create hundreds of new jobs for the local economy.
+The programs of the Economic Development Administration (EDA) have been very helpful to us in the past and can serve us as we attempt to further strengthen our economy.
+Currently, the City of Rock Hill has an active EDA grant to build a new entrance road for the Ross Stores distribution facility that will create hundreds of new jobs for the local economy.
+This project should be completed in the near future.